Places, Programs, and Processes.

 HEETT Wall 2018

-Named after our signature artist-in-residence, Mary Luevanos, the studio was the first of several place-based renovations that meet community need with community assets.
-Here, arts classes are held weekly throughout the good weather months for youth and families.
-The project met the neighborhood needs for physical space improvements and affordable artists' studios with the neighborhood assets of residents' garages and openness to innovate and share space at their homes with the community.
-As more garages are activated in the alley the impact from a more connected, vibrant and beautiful community with grow.
+Named after The Alley’s inaugural and esteemed artist-in-residence, Mary Luevanos, the studio was the first of several place-based renovations that meet community needs with community assets.
+Art classes have been held weekly throughout the good weather months for youth and families for years.
+The project met the neighborhood needs for physical space improvements and affordable artists' studios with something we already have—residents' garages and an openness to innovate and share space at their homes with the community.
+As more garages and other spaces are activated in the alley the impact forms a more connected, vibrant and beautiful community with grow.

 Creative Process, Youth-Adult Partnerships, and Community Building.